Which is better Surfshark vs Cyberghost? [Test Results 2020]

 Overall then, SurfShark is the winner in this category.
 Both brands make use of similar security technology and standards, but SurfShark just goes a little bit further in the key areas to offer a slightly stronger and more impenetrable package than its ghostly counterpart.

 Want to learn more about security?
 Read our ultimate guide for VPN security.

 As well as considering the security features and advantages of each VPN provider, we also have to take into account what levels of privacy and user protection they can offer, and some are a lot stronger in this particular area than others.

 SurfShark is based out of the British Virgin Islands, which is one of the absolute best locations on the planet for privacy.
-It’s not part of any big surveillance alliance like Five Eyes or Nine Eyes, and even though it has ‘British’ in the name, it’s not under the jurisdiction of the UK in any way and is a fully independent place with excellent attitudes towards data retention and user privacy.
-SurfShark also has a no logs policy so won’t store any user data.
+It’s not part of any big surveillance alliance like Five Eyes or Nine Eyes, and even though it has ‘British’ in the name, it’s not under the jurisdiction of the UK and is a fully independent place with a belief in data retention and user privacy.
+SurfShark also has a no logs policy, so it won’t store any user data.